 With the Games long since over and the Olympic site in full-on Legacy Mode, we thought it was high time we took a closer look at how those Olympic millions have turned one of London’s most deprived areas into a shiny new postcode to be proud of.
 Drag the slider handles from side to side to compare old and new, and share your favourite Stratford memories in the comments box below.
-'Fridge Mountain', 2006.
-London Olympics has brought regeneration, but at a price locals can’t afford.
-The London Olympics claimed that its most enduring legacy would be “the regeneration of an entire community for the direct benefit of everyone who lives there”.
+'Fridge Mountain', 2006 In pre-Olympic times, Stratford’s 20-foot tall ‘Fridge Mountain’ was one of the area’s most iconic eyesores.

 It is clear however, four year on, that without a rethink the housing legacy will be marked by the rapid gentrification of Stratford and surrounding areas and a negligible gain of genuinely affordable housing.
 From the start there was a degree of vagueness about what the housing legacy would be, though terms such as “much” and “many” were used in reference to the proportion of affordable housing that would be provided and this won over opposition to the demolition of existing housing.
 Olympic Park legacy starting to fulfil its huge expectations.
 Legacy is often judged on the reuse of the landmark stadia – the most fundamentally unsustainable asset within the whole of an Olympic Park – according to Nigel Hugill, the executive chairman of developer Urban & Civic.

 “Let’s start with the proposition that the least regenerative asset in an Olympic Park is the stadium,” he says.
 Not so in London.
 Premier League football club West Ham is moving in – albeit with dedicated funds from Government and a significant capital investment from the club itself, which will also pay an annual usage fee for the duration of its lease.
 The club’s commercial activities will be run from there and players will train on the pitch as well as play all home games from the start of the 2016-17 season.